-- Service's compliance with PSIAS.
-This includes both internal and external assessments and is set out in a separate Quality Assurance and Improvement Programme. - 10.2 The results of the quality assurance and improvement programme including any areas of non-conformance with PSIAS are reported annually to senior management and the Audit Committee.
-This report will include information regarding: - The scope and frequency of both the internal and external assessments. - The qualifications and independence of the assessor(s) or assessment team, including potential conflicts of interest. - Conclusions of assessors. - Corrective action plans.
+- 7.1 The head of internal audit operates a quality assurance and improvement programme that both monitors the on-going performance of internal audit activity and periodically assesses the Internal Audit Service's compliance with the PSIAS.
+This includes both internal and external assessments and is set out in a separate Quality Assurance and Improvement Programme. - 7.2 The results of the quality assurance and improvement programme including any areas of non-conformance with PSIAS are reported annually to senior management and the Audit Committee.

-11 Non-audit work
+8 Non-audit work

-- 11.1 PSIAS recognises that the Internal Audit Service may go beyond the work needed to meet its assurance responsibilities and provide services to support management, including consultancy services.
-Such services apply the professional skills of internal audit and contribute to the overall assurance opinion. - 11.2 Lancashire County Council's Internal Audit Service facilitates the Combined Fire Authority's participation in the National Fraud Initiative, which matches data from Lancashire Fire and Rescue Service's information systems with information held by other bodies to identify potentially fraudulent activity. - 11.3 The Internal Audit Service is not responsible for the prevention or detection of fraud and corruption.
+- 8.1 The PSIAS recognises that the Internal Audit Service may go beyond the work needed to meet its assurance responsibilities and provide services to support management, including consultancy services.
+Such services apply the professional skills of internal audit and contribute to the overall assurance opinion. - 8.2 Lancashire Combined Fire Authority operate a whistle-blowing policy and where appropriate investigates instances of suspected or actual fraud, corruption or impropriety.

+- 8.3 Lancashire County Council's Internal Audit Service facilitates the Combined Fire Authority's participation in the National Fraud Initiative, which matches data from Lancashire Fire and Rescue Service's information systems with information held by other bodies to identify potentially fraudulent activity. - 8.4 The Internal Audit Service is not responsible for the prevention or detection of fraud and corruption.
 Managing the risk of fraud and corruption is the responsibility of management.
 Internal auditors will, however, be alert in all their work to risks and exposures that could allow fraud or corruption and to any indications that fraud and corruption may have occurred.
-Internal audit procedures alone, even when performed with due professional care, cannot guarantee that fraud or corruption will be detected. - 11.4 The head of internal audit or the audit manager should be informed of all suspected or detected fraud, corruption or impropriety and will consider the implications for her opinion on the adequacy and effectiveness of the relevant controls, and the overall internal control environment.
+Internal audit procedures alone, even when performed with due professional care, cannot guarantee that fraud or corruption will be detected. - 8.5 The head of internal audit should be informed of all suspected or detected fraud, corruption or impropriety and will consider the implications for her opinion on the adequacy and effectiveness of the relevant controls, and the overall internal control environment.